Moxio/php-codesniffer-sniffs/README.md

 `array_replace(_recursive)` and all variants of `array_diff` and `array_intersect`.
 Such a call does not make sense, and is most likely a result of a misplaced comma or parenthesis.
 To re-index a single array, just use `array_values`.

+**Moxio.PHP.DisallowImplicitMicrotimeAsString**: Disallows calls to `microtime()` without the `$get_as_float` argument being explicitly set.
+By default, `microtime` has a string as its return value ("msec sec"), which is unexpected and cannot be naively cast to float, making it error-prone.
+It is still possible to set this argument to `false`, but in that case you have probably thought about this.

 Running tests
 -------------
 After installing dependencies (including development dependencies) using Composer, run